astrowonk/BlueSkyWordle/README.md

 This web app explores the several hundred Wordles I have solved this way, using shares from Blue Sky.
 The metrics I now use to rank the candidates:

+#### **Normalized Score**

+This is the original technique I used in TwitterWordle - using word frequency data, this is a running sum of the likelihood of each pattern based on the word frequency of the words that could create that pattern, minus a penalty term for any "impossible" patterns for that solution.
+This is then normalized to a mean of 0, standard deviation of 1, and used to rank the candidates.

 #### **Fraction found.**

 What fraction of the candidate word's total possible patterns were found in the social media shares?
-(Note: this was upwards of 90% in Twitter data when I had 5000 or more posts, now it's usually in the 50-60% range)
+(Note: this was upwards of 90% in Twitter data when I had 5000 or more posts, now it's usually in the 50-70% range)

 #### **KS Statistic based on Opener Frequency**